 What is the recovery time and how will I feel afterwards?

 Immediately following your bone grafting procedure you will be very sore.
 To combat this, you will want to take ibuprofen and use ice packs for fifteen minutes at a time.
 You will also be given antibiotics to take and want to use an antibacterial mouthwash to prevent an infection.
 It is essential that you keep pressure off of the area and are careful with what you eat for several weeks.

 For the process to be complete it takes several months, usually six to nine.
 This is because your body will either be building new bone around the grafting material or fusing your jawbone with the bone that was added from somewhere else in your body.
 Naturally this is a slower process but once complete, your dental implants can be placed and they should be far more secure as a result.

 This is a highly specialized procedure that is only performed by certain dentists.
 This is why you may visit one dentist for a bone grafting procedure and another for dental implants.

 Yes.
 Some dentists offer mini dental implants.
 These implants are not for everyone.
 However, they can work well if you have limited density in your jawbone but are not interested in having a bone grafting procedure.
 These implants are shorter and wider, making them an alternative for those suffering from resorption.

 Schedule an Appointment

 The best way to find out if you need a bone grafting procedure is to call 407-337-1112 and schedule an appointment with our dental office.
-At Plaza North Dentistry, we can take X-rays and let you know if your bone is lacking in density.
+At Maitland Square Dentistry, we can take X-rays and let you know if your bone is lacking in density.
 We can then make a recommendation for treatment and let you know if you need to see a specialist.